Infopercept/vector-samples/Ubuntu-SSH-Log-Parser/sshd_connection_reset/README.md

 ## Notes

-- The parser specifically handles SSH connection reset events
+- The parser handles all types of SSH connection reset events
+- The regex pattern is flexible to accommodate optional user type information
 - Make sure your log format matches the expected input format
 - Adjust file paths in the configuration according to your system